 Wagecore vs Visier vs Eightfold vs Faethm-Pearson.

-This page is for procurement leads, HR analytics teams, and CFOs shortlisting more than one workforce-AI tool.
-We sit in the same layer above your HRIS as Visier, Eightfold, and Faethm-Pearson, and we differ from them on five specific axes — methodology, pricing envelope, financial framing, scope of role coverage, and share unit.
-The comparison below is structural, not a scale claim.
+We sit in the same layer above your HRIS as Visier, Eightfold, and Faethm-Pearson — and differ on five structural axes: methodology, pricing, financial framing, role coverage, and share unit.

 Open, versioned methodology

-Formula, axes, matrix version published on /methodology
+Formula, axes, matrix version published on the methodology page

 Same engine for individual and org